XimeraProject/ximeraExamples/README.md

 * **testFiles Folder at a glance**
 The testFiles folder is the folder that contains all the actual test ximera document class files that are loaded and used for demo/testing.
-Files in this folder should adhere to a specific naming scheme, and by large should not need to be edited after they have been finalized as testing bed files.
+Files in this folder should adhere to a specific naming scheme, and should only need minor editing once they have been finalized as testing bed files although more files will be added as we do more development.
 (More on this below).

 * **masterTestFolder Folder at a glance**